Density of the free additive convolution of multi-cut measures: Preliminaries

 \section{Preliminaries}

-In this section, we review the main properties of the Cauchy-Stieltjes transform of a finite Borel measure $\mu$.
-We then recall the definition of the free additive convolution semigroup and of the free additive convolution of two distinct Borel probability measures.
-For any finite Borel measure $\mu$ on $\mathbb{R}$, the Cauchy-Stieltjes transform of $\mu$, denoted $m_{\mu}$, is the analytic function defined~by
+In this section, we review the main properties of the Cauchy-Stieltjes transform of a probability measure $\mu$ on the real line.
+We then recall the definition of the free additive convolution semigroup and of the free additive convolution of two distinct probability measures.
+For any finite measure $\mu$ supported on the real line, the Cauchy-Stieltjes transform of $\mu$, denoted by $m_{\mu}$, is the analytic function defined~by

-As we will see, it is convenient to consider the negative reciprocal Cauchy-Stieltjes transform of $\mu$, denoted $F_{\mu}$, in order to study the free additive convolution.
-We therefore define
+As we will see, it is convenient to consider the negative reciprocal Cauchy-Stieltjes transform of $\mu$, denoted by $F_{\mu}$, in order to study the free additive convolution.
+We therefore~define